A resume is a summary of your education, work and internship experiences, skills and accomplishments.

 Sample resumes are a great way to get ideas for your resume.
 Take a peek at these samples to help jump-start your resume building process.

-Make your resume stand out above the rest with these tips from Career Services.
+Make your resume stand out above the rest with these tips from Career & Professional Development.

 - Avoid using a template.

 - Use even margins throughout your resume.
 One inch margins are best.

 - Keep the most important information along the left margin and closest to the beginning of each section of your resume.